dodgepong/ffgupcomingapi/README.md

 If you want to host this yourself, you will need to set up a Python 3.6 environment.
 It is recommended that you create a virtualenv for the project.

-To install all dev dependencies, make sure your virtualenv is active type `pip install -r dev_requirements.txt`.
+To install all dev dependencies, make sure your virtualenv is active, and type `pip install -r dev_requirements.txt`.

 You will need to set a couple environment variables: